Laci1953/Cowgol_on_CP_M/TESTS/readme.txt

-The series of tests from David Given's site
+The series of Cowgol compiler tests from David Given's site

 Compile them with : submit compile